yu-ta-sato/city2graph/docs/source/index.rst

 - Construct graphs from transportation datasets (e.g. public transport of buses, trams, and trains)
 - Construct graphs from contiguity datasets (e.g. land use, land cover, and administrative boundaries)
 - Construct graphs from mobility datasets (e.g. bike-sharing, migration, and pedestrian flows)
-- Convert geospatial data into pytorch tensors for graph representation learning, such as Graph Neural Networks (GNNs)
+- Convert geospatial data into tensors (PyTorch Geometric's Data and HeteroData) for graph representation learning, such as Graph Neural Networks (GNNs)

 Examples
 --------